United States Pirate Party: History

 The Pirate Party was founded in June 2006 by University of Georgia graduate student Brent Allison in response to the success of the Swedish Pirate Party.
 Its platform was focused primarily on copyright reform and freedom from Internet censorship.
 The party first attempted to register in Utah during the 2007/2008 election cycle and failed to collect the required number of Statements of Support.
 In 2011, the Massachusetts Pirate Party became the first legally recognized Pirate Party in the US.
 By 2011, the Pirate Party reported over 3,000 members nationwide.

 In 2012, a coalition of state Pirate parties formed the Pirate National Committee (PNC).
 By July of that year, the PNC drafted and adopted a new constitution, which outlined a broader ideology inspired by Rick Falkvinge's Pirate Wheel.

+On 1 February 2026, the party voted unanimously to officially leave Pirate Parties International (PPI), citing its stance on the Gaza genocide and the Israeli occupation of the West Bank, which it views as inconsistent with Pirates' universal promotion of the right to self-determination, as well as perceived incompatibilities in the affiliations and prior work of a senior PPI officer with Pirate principles.
+In their statements concerning their resignation and distancing from the PPI, they are also specifically and particularly critical of the Pirate Party Germany on this matter.

 Elections

 In 2015, Massachusetts Pirate Party Quartermaster Steve Revilak became the first pirate in the United States to be elected to office, elected to Arlington town meeting.

 On July 2, 2022, the United States Pirate Party became a member of the Pirate Parties International, an umbrella organization, comprising 31 parties all over the world at the time of the USPP's admission.
+They left officially on February 1, 2026.

 Ethan Osborne, captain of the Kentucky Pirate Party, ran for Congress in Kentucky's 4th congressional district during the 2022 United States House of Representatives elections, finishing in 3rd place with over 10,000 votes or 3.9%.
 This is the largest number of votes for a Pirate candidate in US history as of 2022.

 Party members voted to endorse the 2024 Vermin Supreme presidential campaign during their national convention in Bensenville, Illinois, which took place from June 1 to June 2.